 Projected annual deaths directly attributable to bacterial AMR by 2050.

-Estimated cost of treating drug-resistant bacterial infections alone.
+Estimated annualy cost of treating drug-resistant bacterial infections alone.

-Healthcare Facilities in low- and middle-income countries lacking basic water services in 2023.
+Healthcare facilities in LMICs lacking basic water services in 2023.

 Reported infections resistant to treatment in the South-East Asia and Eastern Mediterranean regions.